go101/go101/pages/generics/888-operations-on-values-of-type-parameters.md

 ```

 The same, in the following code snippet, only the function `box` fails to compile,
-all the others compile okay.
+the other two compile okay.

 ```Go
 func box[T chan int | chan byte](c T) {